KrishP08/ESp-NES/README.md

-# ESP-NES - A Custom PCB for the ESP32 NES Emulator
+# ESP-NES - A Custom PCB for the ESP32 NES Emulator made by Shim06

 A custom-designed, all-in-one PCB that transforms a powerful ESP32 microcontroller into a fully functional Nintendo Entertainment System (NES) emulator.